Food trucks are enjoying their moment and we’re totally on board with this. For the most part.

 - Clam chowder

 Middle Eastern Food Trucks

 Bold flavors, sensory-tingling aromas, bright colors, and interesting textures—these are the dreams Middle Eastern food trucks are made of.
-And since Middle Eastern cuisine is generally quite healthy anyway since it features veggies, grains, spices, seeds, herbs, lean proteins, and healthy fats, you can usually find some super healthy options at these food trucks.
+And since Middle Eastern cuisine is generally quite healthy anyway (with its veggies, grains, spices, seeds, herbs, lean proteins, and healthy fats), you can usually find some super healthy options at these food trucks.

 - Chicken gyro salad